Shutdown raises fear of hackers, cybersecurity ‘brain drain’

 Security groups unanimously agree that there are more jobs than skilled cybersecurity professionals available to fill them.
 There will be as many as 3.5 million unfilled cybersecurity jobs by 2021, according to a report released last year by Cybersecurity Ventures and The Herjavec Group.
 Another report predicts a shortfall of 1.8 million cybersecurity employees by 2022.

-As the shutdown continues without an end in sight, that could lead to some of the best and brightest federal cybersecurity employees leaving their jobs and seeking one of the many more lucrative openings in the private sector, said Nate Fick, CEO of security company Endgame and a former U.S. Marine Corps officer.
+As the shutdown continues without an end in sight, some of the best and brightest federal cybersecurity employees could leave their jobs and seek one of the many more lucrative openings in the private sector, said Nate Fick, CEO of security company Endgame and a former Marine Corps officer.

 “Cybersecurity is a field that has an endemic talent shortage,” Fick said.
 “All of a sudden you have these professionals who are furloughed and unpaid, the phones of private companies are ringing off the hook and it’s hard to get them back.”

 Aside from the potential brain drain, the cracks are already showing in government websites.
-Many websites feature a notice at the top of the page letting visitors know that the site won’t be updated due to a lapse in government funding.
+Many websites feature a notice at the top of the page letting visitors know that the site won’t be updated because of a lapse in government funding.

 Certificates require the owner to prove they own a domain.
 If not, there’s a risk that website URLs can be spoofed and people can be tricked into visiting a fraudulent website, said Robert Siciliano, a security analyst at Hotspot Shield.